 CT has revolutionized the imaging acetabular fractures, especially with 3D reconstruction.
 It is able to tell better about the fracture anatomy, the degree of comminution, and associated fracture patterns, intra-articular/incarcerated fragments.

-Associated injuries such as to femoral head is better noted.
-It is better investigation to visualize sacroiliac joint integrity, pelvic hematoma and minimally displaced iliac fractures.
+Associated injuries such as to femoral head are better noted.
+It is a better investigation to visualize sacroiliac joint integrity, pelvic hematoma, and minimally displaced iliac fractures.

 Treatment of Acetabular Fractures

-In acute stage patient needs to be managed by
+In acute stage, the patient needs to be managed by

 - Resuscitation of the patient – Basic and advanced life support